wjtoth/academic-kickstart/content/comboptreading/current-S2019-stable-matching.md

 __Suggested Papers__

-1. _*To be claimed*_ [A Fixed-Point Approach to Stable Matchings and Some Applications](http://bolyai.cs.elte.hu/egres/tr/egres-01-01.pdf) by Tamas Fleiner.
+1. **Claimed** [A Fixed-Point Approach to Stable Matchings and Some Applications](http://bolyai.cs.elte.hu/egres/tr/egres-01-01.pdf) by Tamas Fleiner.

 2. _*To be claimed*_ [Pairwise Preferences in the Stable Marriage Problem](https://arxiv.org/pdf/1810.00392.pdf) by Agnes Cseh and Attila Juhos.

-3. _*To be claimed*_ [Popular Matchings](https://epubs.siam.org/doi/pdf/10.1137/06067328X) by David Abraham, Robert Irving, Telikepalli Kavitha, and Kurt Melhorn.
+3. **Claimed** [Popular Matchings](https://epubs.siam.org/doi/pdf/10.1137/06067328X) by David Abraham, Robert Irving, Telikepalli Kavitha, and Kurt Melhorn.

 4. _*To be claimed*_ [Popularity, Mixed Matchings, and Self-Duality](https://epubs.siam.org/doi/pdf/10.1137/1.9781611974782.151) by Chien-Chung Huang and Telikepalli Kavitha.